House of Fraser - Store Card Plevin PPI Check & Claim

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If House of Fraser charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from House of Fraser
+Recover your PPI from House of Fraser due to undisclosed commission

 How we can help with your House of Fraser Store Card 'Plevin' PPI claim